-The two weld parameters (energy and length) can be understood with the following analogies.
-Consider your Orion welder to be like a water tower.
+The two weld parameters (energy and time) can be understood with the following analogies.
+Consider the Orion welder to be like a water tower.
 The amount of water in the tower is like the energy stored in the welder.
 Firing the welder is like opening a large valve to let water out.
 The length parameter in the welder can be thought of as how long the valve is left open.
 You can discharge a very small amount of water by only having the valve open a short time, or you can allow all of the water out of the tower by leaving the valve open for a longer period of time.

 The actual weld puddle can be understood better using the following analogy.
 Think of the metal surface as a pool of water in its frozen state.
-Your welder's arc discharge impacts the "water" causing it to melt.
+The welder's arc discharge impacts the "water" causing it to melt.
 The arc discharge also causes the now liquid "water" to ripple - similar to when a stone has been thrown into a body of tranquil water.
 If the arc energy is removed quickly the "water" freezes instantly and the ripples remain frozen into the water's surface.
-If the arc heat is removed slowly, the ripples have a chance to dissipate and go away completely before the water's surface refreezes.
-This is why short weld length causes the weld spot to look rippled.
-Keeping the weld length at its max will leave the weld looking smooth and clean.
+If the arc heat is removed more slowly, the ripples have a chance to dissipate and go away completely before the water's surface refreezes.
+This is why short weld time causes the weld spot to look rippled.
+Keeping the weld time at its max will leave the weld looking smooth and clean.

 Using a more technical description - during the welding process the weld spot becomes a liquid pool of metal.
 The impact of the welding plasma causes vibrations on the molten pool's surface, much like a stone causes ripples on the surface of a still body of water.
-When in the arc screen, your Orion gives you the freedom to ramp down the weld energy at the length you desire.
-We recommend that when you are starting out that you keep the length at its max time for most welding applications.
+The Orion welder's energy discharge has been designed to ramp down the weld energy for longer weld time.
 This gives the molten metal vibrations time to smooth out before the metal re-solidifies.
-After you feel comfortable welding we suggest you experiment welding some applications with different length settings.
+It is recommended that the user keep the time at its max length for most welding applications.

-In addition, a longer weld length will also help prevent cracking in some metals as the extended time and longer discharge curve allows the molten pool to cool slower.
+In addition, a longer weld time will also help prevent cracking in some metals as the extended time and longer discharge curve allows the molten pool to cool more slowly.
 When the energy is cut off suddenly (by shortening the time setting) the liquid metal "freezes" in place.
-This rapid freezing can cause micro stresses in the weld spot and may make the metal more prone to cracks under additional stress such as hammering.
+This rapid freezing can cause micro stresses in the weld spot and may make the metal more prone to cracks under additional stress (like hammering).

-In most cases it is recommended to leave the weld length at max time with one important exception.
-If welding a very small part at less than 5 Ws of energy, it is very helpful to turn down the length.
-By turning down the length the arc will still ignite easily but the energy that the welder allows out during the weld is limited by the shorter amount of time.
-The larger weld in this image was done at 5 Ws for energy and 15ms for length.
-The smaller weld on the right was done at 5 Ws and 3ms.
+In most cases it is recommended to leave the weld time at max length with one important exception.
+If welding a very small part at less than 5 Ws of energy, it is very helpful to turn down the time.
+By turning down the time the arc will still ignite easily but the energy that the welder allows out during the weld is limited by the shorter amount of time.
+The larger weld in this image was done at 5 Ws and 15 Ms time.
+The smaller weld on the right was done at 5 Ws and 3 Ms time.

-Alternatively, you can sharpen the welding tip to a very fine point to help ignite the welding arc at very low energy levels.
+Alternatively, the user can sharpen the welding tip to a very fine point to help ignite the welding arc at very low energy levels.

 HANDS ON: Try making a small weld spot using 5 Ws of energy and maximum length, and then 5 Ws of energy and minimum length.
 Now, with a very sharp electrode, try making a weld spot at 1-3 Ws of energy and maximum length.
-You will see different results with each method.
-Take note of the results in order to help you when you begin work on your own applications.